Class descriptions - Helsinki

 We will practice basic technique and the already learned Beginner level dances, as well as learn the remaining Beginner level dances in soft shoes.

-With heavy shoes we practice heavy jig and beginner hornpipe later on.
+With heavy shoes we practice heavy jig, beginner hornpipe and St. Patricks Day traditional set dance later on.
 We will concentrate a lot on basic technique with heavy shoes.

-The class is suitable for dancers who are able to execute basic movements and at least some of the Beginner level dances – typically after dancing for at least half a year.
+The class is suitable for dancers who are able to execute basic movements and know least two of the Beginner level dances – typically after dancing for at least a year.

 We will recap and polish Primary level dances in soft shoes (reel, slip jig) and in hard shoes (heavy jig, hornpipe).